VyprBot/vyprbot.github.io/commands.md

 | Prefix's                            | Description
 | ---------------------------------   | ---------------------------------------
-| Prefix's can be set by using the command listed below. | They can be assigned to letters.
+| Prefix's can be set by using the command listed below. | They can be assigned to letters and any symbol.
 The default prefix is "vb".
 If you would like to check the prefix of a channel, say "@vyprbot prefix?" in chat.

 | Set Command                         | Description
 | ---------------------------------   | ---------------------------------------